I guess have soundbite number four ready to go in order.

 Do you want to know what this is all about?

-I mean, I but I do know.
+Well, I don't know, I mean, but I do know.

 Megan Kelly starts on Fox.

-She starts out as a reporter, and from the moment she started, there was something about her that attracted attention.
+And from the moment she started, there was something about her that attracted attention.

-She says one of these people on TV that you notice.
+She's just one of these people on TV that you notice.

 And she moved up the ladder of success at Fox.

-She ended up getting anchor uh gigs first at nine o'clock in the morning to one o'clock in the afternoon, and then eventually all this took years.
+She ended up getting anchor gigs first at 9 o'clock in the morning to 1 o'clock in the afternoon.

-And then eventually she gets her 9 p.m. prime time show.
+And then eventually she gets her 9 p.m. primetime show.

 And at some point during this career advancement, Trump becomes a fan.